babynus/projeqtor/branches/V8.3/projeqtor/docs/user/PlanningElements.rst

     * Resources who will work on the ticket doesn't need to be assigned to linked activity before.
     * The assignment will be automatically created once that resource has entered the working time (real work) in the ticket.
     * The assigned task and the sum of working time entries by resource in tickets will be available in its timesheet.

+.. rubric:: Fix planning

+* When box “fix planning” is checked, the activity scheduling won’t be remade.
+* This will avoid change on planned values.
+* The planning will always be the same whatever you do on other projects.

+.. warning:: This may lead to dependencies unconsistancies

 .. rubric:: Filter on list